nogibjj/project2_pandas_stats/README.md

 * The projects uses the first 7 of the variables introduced above, which are: `loan_id`, `no_of_dependents`, `education`, `self_employed`, `income_annum`, `loan_amount`, `loan_term`.

 ## Summary Statistics
 The `main.py` provides the mean, median, std_dev, range, and variance.
-You can generated these statistics using the `summary_statistics` function.
+It also provides histograms and correlation matrices for data visualization.

 * To calculate and save summary statistics to a Markdown report, use:
 `summary_statistics(dataframe, report_file)`